pagkly/Zed/Investopedia4/Understanding Posterior Probability.md

 ## What Does a Posterior Probability Tell You?

-Bayes' theorem can be used in many applications, such as medicine, finance, and economics.
+Bayes' theorem can be used in many applications, such as medicine, [[Finance|finance]], and [[Economics|economics]].
 In finance, Bayes' theorem can be used to update a previous belief once new information is obtained.
 Prior probability represents what is originally believed before new evidence is introduced, and posterior probability takes this new information into account.

-Posterior probability distributions should be a better reflection of the underlying truth of a data generating process than the prior probability since the posterior included more information.
+Posterior probability distributions should be a better reflection of the [[Underlying|underlying]] truth of a data generating process than the prior probability since the posterior included more information.
 A posterior probability can subsequently become a prior for a new updated posterior probability as new information arises and is incorporated into the analysis.